microsoft/react-native-windows-samples/docs/native-modules-vs-turbo-modules.md

 >Note: `TurboModuleRegistry` will fallback to returning a native module instead of a turbo module if there is a native module registered from the native code.
 So you can update your JavaScript before updating your native code.

-Starting in version 0.71, JS/TS spec files can codegen C++ spec files that can verify that the native implemention matches the definition in JS.
+Starting in version 0.71, JS/TS spec files can codegen C++ spec files that can verify that the native implementation matches the definition in JS.
 In addition modules can now be run as TurboModules instead of as a Native Module simply by using adding an additional parameter to your call to `AddAttributedModules`:

 ```cpp
 AddAttributedModules(packageBuilder, true);